What Is Drug-Induced Amnesia? Things You Should Know

 Treatment for Addiction and Drug-Induced Amnesia at Muse

-Muse Treatment Center offers patients a comprehensive approach to drug addiction treatment that includes the latest in evidence-based addiction therapy methods that will support patients in overcoming their drug addiction through a whole-person integrated approach to treatment.
+Muse Treatment Center offers patients a comprehensive approach to drug addiction treatment in Los Angeles that includes the latest in evidence-based addiction therapy methods that will support patients in overcoming their drug addiction through a whole-person integrated approach to treatment.
 Patients will work alongside our addiction counselors and on-site healthcare providers to address your experiences associated with memory loss and drug-induced amnesia.
 Throughout your time in addiction treatment, you will be monitored by our on-site healthcare providers, who will ensure that you remain physically, emotionally, and mentally healthy and stable throughout your healing journey.

 Patients will be supported through individual and group therapy processes to dive deeper into the root causes of their drug and alcohol use to ensure they can heal from their addiction.
 With the support of our addiction counselors, you will be able to overcome your substance use disorder while developing the tools to manage any triggers that may occur within your daily life.